xapax/security/list_of_common_ports.md

 medusa -h 192.168.1.101 -u admin -P wordlist.txt -M http -m DIR:/test -T 10
 ```

+## Port 88 - Kerberos

+Kerberos is a protocol that is used for netowrk authentication.
+Different versions are used by Nix and Windows.
+But if you see a machine with port 88 open you can be fairly certain that it is a Windows Domain Controller.

+If you already have a login to a user of that domain you might be able to escalate that privilege.
+MS14-068

 ## Port 110 - Pop3

 This service is used for fetching emails on a email server.
 So the server that has this port open is probably an email-server, and other clients on the network (or outside) access this server to fetch their emails.